 Router bits normally come in two forms, edge bits and non edge bits.
-A complete list or router bit shapes can be seen in our new router bits project
+A complete list or router bit shapes can be seen in our router bits project.

 Safety is the main consideration when using a router as the tool cuts with an un-guarded, high speed rotating blade.
 Preparation before use is essential.